norlinhenrik/stackedit/README.md

 Plan as of June 24, 2025 for writing docs:

-1. Write example.md with stackedit Use rst syntax for labels and references.
+1. Write example.md with stackedit.
+Use rst syntax for labels and references.
 ```
 .. _my-label: